geonetwork/geonetwork-ui/docs/guide/deploy.md

 node tools/pipelines/register-es-pipelines.js register --host=http://localhost:9090
 ```

 The `--host` option is used to point to the ElasticSearch instance.
-Additionnally, the `--records-index` option can be used if the index containing the metadata records is not called `gn-records`.
+Additionally, the `--records-index` option can be used if the index containing the metadata records is not called `gn-records`.

 ### Option B: Running a docker image